Guest blog by Helen Russell,

 So come on in – I’m sure you will love it as much as I do.
 Just don’t share any fish stories with me!

-You can read other articles from Helen: Five Rites of Passage, Six Steps to Recovery from Your Workout, Triathlete Transition Training and Winter Training for Summer Results, Training Holidays with the Kids on Board and Fuelling on Long Bike Rides.
+You can read other articles from Helen: Five Rites of Passage, Six Steps to Recovery from Your Workout, Triathlete Transition Training and Winter Training for Summer Results, Training Holidays with the Kids on Board, Fuelling on Long Bike Rides and 5 Tips for Preparing for an Endurance Challenge.

 Helen is a former age group World and European Duathlon champion and European Triathlon champion.
 In 2015 Helen was part of the One Day Ahead team which raised £1m for Cure Leukaemia by riding the entire route of the Tour de France one day ahead of the pros.
 This year she is moving to quadrathlons and will be targeting the British Quadrathlon Series.
 You can follow her on Twitter via @helengoth.